vigneshsiva11/RoutePulse-AI/readme.md

 - The standard COCO YOLOv8 model has no ambulance class; its `bus` class is **not** used to trigger an emergency signal.
 - Demo videos and custom model weights are intentionally listed in `.gitignore`.
 Share them separately with judges or host them in a release/cloud drive, then provide the download link here.
 - This is a hackathon prototype for simulation and demonstration—not a production traffic-control system.
+Live deployment requires certified signal interfaces, privacy and security controls, safety validation, and operator procedures.

+## Illustrative impact

+The hackathon presentation models a corridor-delay reduction from **160 seconds to 58 seconds**—**102 seconds avoided**—while safely handling one pedestrian conflict and recording no unsafe transitions.
+These are illustrative simulation results from the pitch, not a benchmark reproduced by this repository.

 ## Team

-Built for the hackathon by the TRAFFIX team.
+**Team S2V**

+- Sudarsana M
+- Subhikshath S K
+- Vignesh S